NWS: Potential severe storms, dangerous swimming conditions coming to West Michigan

-As high temperatures hit West Michigan this weekend, potential severe storms and dangerous swimming conditions could be coming to the region as well.
+GRAND RAPIDS, Mich. — After high temperatures in the 90s hit West Michigan this weekend, potential severe storms and dangerous swimming conditions could be coming to the region as well.

-In addition, swimming conditions along the lakeshore are expected to be unsafe through the weekend.
+In addition, swimming conditions along the lakeshore are expected to be unsafe through Sunday.
 Piers are particularly dangerous, especially the south side, and high waves may wash people from the pier into the water.
 The NWS says that during this time, there is an increased risk of drowning.

+Stay with 13 On Your Side through the rest of the weekend for the latest updates!

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.